lqph1994/OpenCore-Hackintosh-HP-EliteDesk-800-G3/README.md

 # OpenCore Hackintosh on HP EliteDesk 800 G3
 <img align="right" height="200" width="280"  src="Assets/neofetch.png">

-This is **NOT** a guide to install macOS on Custom PC.
-Indeed, it is a repository where I store files that were configured to run macOS properly on HP EliteDesk 800 G3.
+This is a repository where I store files that were configured to run macOS properly on HP EliteDesk 800 G3.

 You can use the EFI folder or refer to the configurations here to make your own bootable macOS installation USB.
 More information on creating bootable macOS installation USB please checkout the [official guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/) from OpenCore.
+If you are on the same HP model or system, you can copy or modify my EFI folder and place it into EFI partition of your USB.

 Explainations for files and configurations are presented in way that user can understand and apply for his/her own PC with the same system or model.